-Disney+ original content earned a solid average score of 74% from Rotten Tomatoes users, and an impressive 7.5 on IMDb — the highest of any streaming service.
-Its 79% score from critics was also solid, behind only HBO NOW.
+Disney Plus original content earned a meager 7.1 rating on IMDb — the lowest of any major streaming service.
+That said, its 83% score from critics was much higher, behind only HBO NOW.

-As a caveat, since the Disney+ sample size is so much smaller than its competitors, viewers can assume these numbers are more skewed than if it offered a comparable amount of content.
-But overall, it’s safe to say Disney+ content is, on the whole, consistently high-quality.
+As a caveat, since the Disney Plus sample size is so much smaller than its competitors, viewers can assume these numbers are more skewed than if it offered a comparable amount of content.
+But overall, it’s safe to say Disney Plus content is, on the whole, consistently high-quality.

 User experience and navigation

-We think Disney+’s navigation and presentation are above average overall, which is why we gave it high marks for user experience on our Allconnect scorecard (7.1 out of 10 points).
+We think Disney Plus’s navigation and presentation are above average overall, which is why we gave it high marks for user experience on our Allconnect scorecard (7.1 out of 10 points).